UMWEDU/umw-essentials-sync/_pages/first-year.md

   - "0"
 ---
 <h2>First-Year Seminar</h2>
-<a href="http://academics.umw.edu/fsem/">First-year seminar</a> courses introduce students to the pursuit of intellectual inquiry.
+<a href="http://academics.umw.edu/fsem/">First-year seminar</a> courses, the backbone of the <a href="http://academics.umw.edu/fye/">First-Year Experience</a> at UMW, introduce students to the pursuit of intellectual inquiry.
 Seminars are designed to foster interaction with outstanding faculty members while exploring nontraditional topics in nontraditional ways.
 One first-year seminar is required during your first semester on campus as part of UMW’s general education program.
 (Transfer students are not required to take a first-year seminar.)
-Specific topics will vary from course to course, but all promise...
+Specific topics will vary from course to course, but all promise…
 <ul>
  	<li>college as you imagined it: a life of the mind taught by faculty</li>
  	<li>small classes, capped at 15 students each</li>